 = note: see issue #53667 <https://github.com/rust-lang/rust/issues/53667> for

 more information

-= help: you can write `matches!(<expr>, <pattern>)` instead of `let <pattern> = <expr>`

-warning: unnecessary parentheses around assigned value

---> src/main.rs:2:13

-|

-2 | let x = (let y = 6);

-| ^ ^

-|

-= note: `#[warn(unused_parens)]` on by default

-help: remove these parentheses

-|

-2 - let x = (let y = 6);

-2 + let x = let y = 6;

-|

 The let y = 6 statement does not return a value, so there isn’t anything for x to bind to.
 This is different from what happens in other languages, such as C and Ruby, where the assignment returns the value of the assignment.
 In those languages, you can write x = y = 6 and have both x and y have the value 6; that is not the case in Rust.

 Expressions evaluate to a value and make up most of the rest of the code that you’ll write in Rust.
 Consider a math operation, such as 5 + 6, which is an expression that evaluates to the value 11.
 Expressions can be part of statements: in Listing 3-1, the 6 in the statement let y = 6; is an expression that evaluates to the value 6.
 Calling a function is an expression.
 Calling a macro is an expression.
 A new scope block created with curly brackets is an expression, for example: